centau/vide/docs/api/reactivity-core.md

 ## source()

-Creates a new source state with the given value.
+Creates a new source with the given value.

 - **Type**